Osama-Hosny/connect-four/README.md

 there are other features such as you can save the game and load it any time you want.

-there are the undo and redo option and it shows the time of the game .
+there are the undo and redo option .